 Even people who love meat (and mayo!) will be obsessed with this delicious spin on the classic cookout side dish.
 Avocado blended with fresh dill, green onion and lemon juice creates a tangy, creamy dressing for the roasted potatoes and asparagus.

-"With these miniature versions of your favorite apple and peach pies, you can have all the juicy, fruity satisfaction of summer's bounty without the knowledge that, well, you know, you ate a whole pie," cookbook author Casey Barber told TODAY Food.
+"With these miniature versions of your favorite apple and peach pies, you can have all the juicy, fruity satisfaction of summer's bounty without the knowledge that, well, you know, you ate a whole pie," cookbook author Casey Barber said of her summery dessert.

 We'll take pie any way we can get it but cutting the dough into hearts makes these delicious little treats even sweeter.
 Plus, they can be served warm or at room temperature.